hinzundcode/adaptjs/README.md

 ## How it works

 The EngineBuilder on the JavaScript side creates a definition of all entities and intents and passes it to a python child process as JSON.
 The python child process keeps running in the background and receives new input over stdin.
 You have to stop the child process manually using `engine.stop()`.

+If you have installed Adapt in a specific location (not your current-working-directory), then you can pass that path as the first argument of the EngineBuilder.
+This path should be absolute, because otherwise it will be relative out of node_modules/ which _will_ lead to problems later on.